bkosanovic/fcmclt/README.md

   to use the parts of code that depend on these.
 - Finally, you would need to replace the `mexFunction()` implementation with your own wrapper that would handle memory management, optional input arguments, etc.
-  The memory management you may need to implement may substantially differ from the way MATLAB manages memory.
+  The memory management you will need to implement will likely differ from the way MATLAB manages memory.
 Especially when it comes to allocating and deallocating memory.